 William D. “Scott” Killgore, PhD

-Prior to moving to the University of Arizona in 2014, Dr. Killgore spent 17 years on the faculty at Harvard Medical School from 2000 to 2017, where he was Director of the Social, Cognitive, and Affective Neuroscience Laboratory at McLean Hospital in Belmont, MA.
+Prior to joining the University of Arizona in 2014, Dr. Killgore spent 17 years on the faculty at Harvard Medical School from 2000 to 2017, where he was director of the Social, Cognitive, and Affective Neuroscience Laboratory at McLean Hospital in Belmont.

-Dr. Killgore also serves a Colonel in the U.S. Army Reserve, with 19 years of military service, including 5 years on active duty as an Army Research Psychologist.
-While stationed at the Walter Reed Army Institute of Research in Washington, DC, Dr. Killgore served as Chief of the Neurocognitive Performance Branch in the Department of Behavioral Biology.
+Dr. Killgore also serves a colonel in the U.S. Army Reserve, with 19 years of military service, including five years on active duty as an Army Research Psychologist.
+While stationed at the Walter Reed Army Institute of Research in Washington, DC, Dr. Killgore served as chief of the Neurocognitive Performance Branch in the Department of Behavioral Biology.

-During the course of his career, Dr. Killgore has published over 200 scientific articles and book chapters, and has co-authored over 600 published abstracts and conference proceedings with his students, advisees, and fellows.
-He was awarded the 2005 COL Edward L. Buescher Award for Excellence in Research by a Young Scientist, the 2010 Army Science Conference Best Paper in Neuroscience, and received a 2012 Defense Advanced Research Projects Agency (DARPA) Young Faculty Award in Neuroscience.
+During the course of his career, Dr. Killgore has published over 200 scientific articles and book chapters, and has co-authored over 600 published abstracts and conference proceedings with his students, advisees and fellows.

 Degree(s)